ibm-cloud-docs/vpc/getting-started.md

 With {{site.data.keyword.vpc_full}} (VPC), you can use the UI, CLI, and API to quickly provision generation 2 virtual server instances with high network performance.
 {:shortdesc}

-New!
-IBM Cloud Virtual Servers for VPC on POWER are available in Beta.
-If you are interested in using profiles that are available for POWER processors, [sign up for early access](https://developer.ibm.com/linuxonpower/power-virtual-private-cloud/){: external}.
-{:tip}

 ## Before you begin
 {: #prereqs}